Daichi Kamada

 Daichi Kamada (鎌田 大地, Kamada Daichi) is a Japanese professional footballer who plays as a central midfielder or attacking midfielder for club Crystal Palace and the Japan national team.

-After representing several Japanese football academies including school football, Kamada began his career at Sagan Tosu in early 2015, where he spent two and a half years.
+After representing several Japanese football academies in his youth, Kamada began his career at Sagan Tosu in early 2015, where he spent two and a half years.
 In the second half of 2017, he moved abroad to German club Eintracht Frankfurt.
-During his six years at the club, Kamada won the DFB-Pokal in the 2017–18 season and the UEFA Europa League in 2021–22, while he was loaned to Belgian club Sint-Truiden in the 2018−19 season.
+During his six years at the club, Kamada won the DFB-Pokal in the 2017–18 season and the UEFA Europa League in 2021–22.
+He was also loaned to Belgian club Sint-Truiden in the 2018–19 season.

-In the second half of 2023, Kamada left Frankfurt to join Italian club Lazio on a two-year contract, however he departed the club a year early.
-In July 2024, Kamada joined Premier League side Crystal Palace, and he helped the club win the FA Cup in his first season.
+In the second half of 2023, Kamada left Frankfurt to join the Italian club Lazio on a two-year contract, however he departed the club a year early.
+In July 2024, Kamada joined Premier League side Crystal Palace, helping them win their first major trophy with the 2024-25 FA Cup.

-A former Japan youth international, Kamada made his senior debut in 2019, and was part of his country's squad at the 2022 FIFA World Cup.
+A former Japan youth international, Kamada made his senior debut in 2019, and was part of his country's squad at the FIFA World Cup in 2022 and 2026.